LongxiZhou/DLPE-method/README.md

 Longxi Zhou, et al. "Seeing the Unseen: Discovering Interpretable Sub-Visual Abnormalities in CT Scans of COVID-19 Patients and Survivors by Deep Learning"
 ```

-## Contents
+## Description
-- 01.introductory.demo contains and example prediction of our model
-- 02.our.model contains our full-fledged model
-- 03.baselines.demos contains comparison segmentation models

-The trained models of our model and the baseline methods are stored on [Google Drive](https://drive.google.com/drive/folders/16ZvZfhqMmuF7wqNPKUOntw2P-Mfx5C4l?usp=sharing).
-Please respect the folder structure in the drive when downloading.
+Deep-LungParenchyma-Enhancing (DLPE) is a computer-aided detection (CADe) method for detecting and quantifying pulmonary parenchyma lesions on chest computerized tomography (CT).
+Using deep-learning, DLPE removes irrelevant tissues other than pulmonary parenchyma, and calculates the scan-level optimal window which enhances parenchyma lesions for dozens of times compared to the lung window.
+Aided by DLPE, radiologists discovered novel and interpretable lesions from COVID-19 inpatients and survivors, which are previously invisible under the original lung window and have strong predictive power for key COVID-19 clinical metrics and sequelae.

 ### Example Data on the Google Drive:
-The data for `02.our.model` is in in `02.our.model/patients/`.
-Our method will preprocessing these files, predict, enhance and visualize the final effects.
-Read the `readme` files for these comparisions for detailed information.
+The trained models of DLPE method and the example chest CT raw data are stored on [Google Drive](https://drive.google.com/drive/folders/16ZvZfhqMmuF7wqNPKUOntw2P-Mfx5C4l?usp=sharing).
+Download the file: "trained_models" and "example_data" on the Google Drive and put the contents in your computer.

+### How to run the model

 ## Contact

 If you request our training code for DLPE method, please contact Prof. Xin Gao at xin.gao@kaust.edu.sa.

-test